elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 - A spec is a description of what is to be built, its capabilities and functionality
 - All engineering projects are built to a specification
 - Provides a baseline for testing and quality analysis
-- Not a design - only describes what the end deliverable should be
+- Not a design - only describes what the deliverable should be
 - Designs describe how to build something from a spec with the resources and technology available to the development team
 - One spec may give rise to multiple designs
 - Designs are the phase where solutions to nonfunctional requirements are crafted